SATURDAY, November 4th, 11:00 am – 6:00 pm

 2:00-3:00 Spotlight on comic artist Emil Ferris (My Favorite Thing is Monsters) and comic artist Leela Corman (We All Wish For Deadly Force) in conversation with The Seattle Review of Books’ Paul Constant.

-3:15-4:15 Comics Journalism with comic artists Jesús Cossio (Barbarie: Cómics Sobre la Violencia Política), Joe Sacco (Palestine), and Sarah Glidden (Roaming Blackouts).
+3:15-4:15 Comics Journalism with comic artists Jesús Cossio (Barbarie: Cómics Sobre la Violencia Política), Joe Sacco (Palestine), and Sarah Glidden (Rolling Blackouts).
 Cossio is celebrated as one of the foremost creators of documentary, testimonial and journalistic comics in contemporary Latin America.

 4:30-5:30 Spotlight on comics writer Kelly Sue DeConnick, moderated by Qiana Whitted.
 DeConnick has written for Image Comics, Boom, Oni, Humanoids, Dark Horse, IDW, DC, Vertigo, and Marvel.
 Today, she is best known for Carol Danvers’ rebranding as Captain Marvel and the Eisner-nominated mythological western, Pretty Deadly; the latter was co-created with artist Emma Ríos.
 DeConnick’s most recent venture, the sci-fi feminist kidney-punch called Bitch Planet, co-created with Valentine De Landro, launched to rave reviews in December 2014.

 VERA GALLERY ROOM: